11 tips for finding European buyers on the European fresh fruit and vegetables market

 - Learn how to create a B2B social media strategy and the 3 steps to B2B social media marketing success for your business.

-- Join specific groups related to the fresh fruit and vegetable trade on LinkedIn to find and communicate with potential trade partners.
+- Join specific groups related to the fresh fruit and vegetable trade on LinkedIn.
+Connecting to people on LinkedIn is a great way to find and communicate with potential trade partners.

-Read our Tips for Doing Business with European buyers of fresh fruit and vegetables and Tips for organising your export, which can help you further understand how to enter the European market and what it takes to become a successful exporter to Europe.
+Read our Tips for doing business with European buyers of fresh fruit and vegetables and Tips for organising your export.
+These tips can help you further understand how to enter the European market and what it takes to become a successful exporter to Europe.

 Please review our market information disclaimer.